applicable to students and members of organizations external to HEC Paris

 - Attribution either:

-- For Students: of an international multi-service student card enabling them to access HEC Paris premises, cafeterias, etc. to print and/or photocopy documents, access CROUS-run student catering facilities, pay for different items and manage document borrowing;
+- For Students: of an international multi-service student card bearing a personal photograph in order to provide a proof of identity, to give access to the HEC Paris campus, premises, catering facilities and, where applicable, to library services, printing and/or photocopying of documents, and to access CROUS-run student catering facilities, as well as to manage payments;

-- In some cases, to assist the Client with the procedure for obtaining financial grants and to monitor their file;
+- Where applicable, to assist the Client with the procedure for granting financial grants, equal opportunities or Foundation grants, American loans or grants, or financing for executive education, and to monitor their file;

-- Where applicable, submission of documents and academic work;
+- Where applicable, management of videoconferences and web conferences;

 - Setting up filtering by means of a firewall, antivirus, video surveillance and access control for reasons of security of people and property, and operations connected to the Vigipirate/terrorism alert system;

-- Handling requests for intervention if a Client encounters any difficulties in their use of IT media or HEC Paris's premises;
+- Management of requests for assistance from the Client when encountering difficulties in the use of IT resources or in the use of HEC premises;

-- Organization of surveys, in particular for HEC Paris, the Ministry of Higher Education and Research, the Conférence des Grandes Ecoles, accreditation bodies, organizations publishing rankings for which HEC Paris has to produce statistics or answer inquiries in accordance with current legislation;
+- Organization of studies, indicators and surveys, in particular for HEC Paris, the Ministry of Higher Education and Research, the Conférence des Grandes Ecoles, the National Student Life Observatory, accreditation bodies, and in particular AMBA, AACSB and Equis, organizations publishing rankings (e.g. The Financial times, The Economist, L’Etudiant, Le Figaro, Quacquarelli Symonds Ltd (QS) , Times Higher Education (THE), Forbes, etc.) and any organization for which HEC Paris has to produce statistics or answer inquiries in accordance with current legislation;

-- Access to professional support offers developed by the Careers & Business Partnership Department of HEC Paris;
+- Access to careers support offers developed by the Careers & Business Partnership Department of HEC Paris, in particular for the management of internships required by some courses;

-- Management of the awarding of HEC Paris diplomas and certificates, and in some cases, their electronic equivalents;
+- Management of the award of HEC Paris diplomas and certificates, and in some cases, their electronic equivalents;

 - Collection of the apprenticeship tax;